GnarlyChar/GroupNews/README.md

-# Astro News 📰
+# Hustle Hare 📰

-A news website built with Astro, designed to provide a modern and responsive news reading experience.
+Your place to get news and info on everthing reselling, designed to provide a modern and responsive news reading experience.

 > **ℹ️ Info**
-> Astro news is my first open-source project, so there may be some bugs or issues.
+> Hustle Hare is my first open-source project, so there may be some bugs or issues.
 I’ll address them as quickly as possible.

 ![Hustle Hare](./src/assets/images/screenshot-astronews.png "Hustle Hare")